 The same rule applies to dog treats, too.
 If you’ve got young kids who are used to feeding the dog with treats, you’ve got to exercise control over this.
 Make sure the dog treats are out of reach of the kids.
 Control also the portion of the treats that are to be given.

 Often the earliest signs of canine diabetes can only be noticed by a pet parent.
 It’s essential also to know the signs of canine diabetes help you to spot the signs and better manage when in its earliest stages.
 Excessive thirst and an increase in urination are often the most obvious signs of canine diabetes.

 When diabetes progresses, unfortunately, it can become fatal.
 You don’t want to be too late to notice your dog is sick.

 - Increased thirst and drinking water more than usual

 - Ravenous appetite

 Preventing canine diabetes isn’t as complicated.
-Like human beings, much of it has to do with the lifestyle also.
-Be sure to give your dog healthy meals and good exercise.
-If they’ve still been diagnosed with diabetes, this is something that’s also quite normal for dogs.
+Like human beings, much of it also has to do with the lifestyle.
+You can limit their risk of developing diabetes by providing your dog with healthy meals and lots of good exercise.
+Even with taking these precautions, your dog can still get diabetes.
 When this happens, much of the work now is in your hands.
-Take good care of your dog, follow your doctor’s orders and your diabetic dog can live their best life.
+Take good care of your dog, follow your doctor’s orders, and your diabetic dog can live their best life.